daveeocholi/Ocholi_Data_Analyst_Portfolio/README.md

 With over 5 years of experience in IT infrastructure management, technical support, project coordination, and executive support & operations.
 I am now channeling my skills into the dynamic world of Data Analytics.

 ## Background
-I hold a bachelor's degree in Industrial Mathematics, which sharpened my analytical thinking and problem-solving skills and I'm rounding up a master's degree in Computer & Information Technology (CIT), aimed at broadening my theoretical & practical knowledge of IT.
-Over the years, I’ve managed large-scale digital systems, supported high-level decision-making, and coordinated projects that improve organizational efficiency.
-My interest in data grew as I realized the immense power it has to solve problems, inform strategy and drive smarter decisions.
+With a strong foundation in Industrial Mathematics and a forthcoming Master's degree in Computer & Information Technology (CIT), I've developed a unique blend of analytical acumen and technical expertise.
+Throughout my career, I've successfully managed large-scale digital systems, provided critical support for high-level decision-making, and spearheaded projects that drive organizational efficiency.
+My passion for data science stems from its transformative potential to uncover insights, inform strategic decisions, and solve complex problems.
+I'm committed to harnessing the power of data to drive business growth and innovation.

 ## My Data Learning Journey
 To transition into the data space, I’ve been hands-on with: